bmcorser/_bmcorser.github.io/blog/2016/09/06/a-whale-of-a-time.rst

 ==========
 |

-I finally got the legitimate chance to enter the happy world of LXC_ in a professional context.
+I finally got a plausibly deniable reasons to enter the happy world of LXC_ in a professional context.
 Whilst I realise I am somewhat late to the party\ [#]_, and the experience was pretty great (even on a Mac) so I thought I would share my thoughts as we go on a whirlwind tour of some container-based highjinks.

+.. [#] According to Wikipedia, LXC found its first release about 8 years ago.

 Begin\ `!`
 **********